Reviews You Can Rely On

 What Other Daypacks Should You Consider?

 REI offers the Traverse 32 for a very reasonable price, considering what you are getting.
 However, there are better — albeit more expensive — packs for specific purposes.
-If the size and style of the Traverse 32 is a little bulky, consider the more svelte, lighter-weight Osprey Talon 22.
+If the size and style of the Traverse 32 are a little bulky, consider the more svelte, lighter-weight Osprey Talon 22.
 And if you're freaked out by the price tags attached to these three packs, then you cannot go wrong with the REI Co-op Flash 22, our top choice for overall value.

 Zach Lovell and Trevor Everts